-- also act on the advice of the ARs regarding incidents that they have not seen; - ensure that no unauthorized persons enter the field-ofplay; - indicate the restart of the match after it has been stopped - provide the appropriate authorities with a match report.
+- also act on the advice of the ARs regarding incidents that they have not seen; - ensure that no unauthorized persons enter the field-of-play; - indicate the restart of the match after it has been stopped - provide the appropriate authorities with a match report.

-The referee should also take action against team officials who fail to conduct themselves in a responsible manner and may, at his or her discretion, expel them from the field of play and surrounding area.
+The referee should also take action against team officials who fail to conduct themselves in a responsible manner and may, at their discretion, expel them from the field of play and surrounding area.